icann/OCTO-TE-labs-setup/README.md

 - After approx. 5 minutes the stack should be deleted
 - if the delete failed
   - Click on your lab
-  - Click on "Retry delete" and choose "Force delete" options
+  - Click on "Retry delete" and choose the "Force delete" option
 - **DONE**

 # Feature Requests